ntjim/1330-HazelSite/README.md

   * UI for ability to change password

 #### Bug Fixes
-*  A defualt profile image was previously not displaying; the image now displays correctly
+*  A default profile image was previously not displaying; the image now displays correctly

 #### Known Issues
 * Asynchronous updating and retrieval of  user's favorite projects list requires manual refresh of projects search page to update the UI.
 This needs to be made automatic